Compute true root mean square (RMS) value of signal

 As this block uses a running average window, one cycle of simulation must complete before the output gives the correct value.
 For the first cycle of simulation, the output is held to this specified initial RMS value.

 Select this check box to have the block compute the true RMS value of the input signal.
+Default is selected.

 Clear this check box to have the block compute the fundamental value of the input signal, divided by sqrt(2).